Compartment syndrome is a condition in which there is an increased pressure within a limited space which compromises tissue circulation and function.

 The iliacus compartment lies anterior to the hip and contains the psoas major and minor, and iliacus muscles, the femoral nerve, and the femoral artery.

-Thigh is said to have two compartments – an anterior compartment and a posterior compartment (which includes the adductor muscles).
+The thigh is said to have two compartments – an anterior compartment and a posterior compartment (which includes the adductor muscles).

 Some authors divide thigh into three compartments namely anterior, a posterior, and a medial or adductor compartment.